 Yamahas, like all their products, are built with quality and longevity in mind.
 Their engines are the standout piece on their jet skis and will last you years to come.
-Yamaha is a bit more on the expensive side when comparing these three brands.
+Yamaha, known in for their Waverunner brand, is a bit more on the expensive side when comparing these three brands.
 But one major upside is their fuel efficiency, which saves you money and keeps you on the water longer.

 ProTip: Jet skis use GPH as a measurement of fuel efficiency instead of the more traditional MPG.
 GPH stands for Gallons Per Hour and represents how many gallons of gas it takes per hour of riding at cruising speed (usually about 30mph).
 Read more about this in our MPG/GPH section below

-Sea-Doo is most popular because of their affordability.
-It is a great entry-level jet ski to get your feet wet and lowers the barrier of entry to getting one of these out on the water.
-Sea-Doo also specializes in trick jet skis and pull jet skis, like the Spark.
+Sea-Doo is most popular because of their affordability, but they are also known for their high-quality features, benefits, and accessory lineup.
+The Sea-Doo Spark is a great entry-level jet ski to get your feet wet.
+Sea-Doo also specializes in trick jet skis and pull jet skis, like the WAKE model.